nasa/cumulus/packages/db/README.md

 - `PostgresProvider`: Describes the data structure ready for insertion into the Cumulus Postgres database
 - `PostgresProviderRecord`: Describes the data structure after retrieval from the Cumulus database.
 This data type usually includes extra required properties (such as the auto-incremented primary key field), since those properties will exist once a record has been created.

-### BigInt cumulus_id columns

-For the BigInt columns, knex returns postgres as "string" type.
-In order to use cumulus_id as a number, knex hook postProcessResponse is configured to convert the return string from columns ending with "cumulus_id" to number.

 ## About Cumulus

 Cumulus is a cloud-based data ingest, archive, distribution and management